Dr Martin Breed

 Academic Merit and Research Potential: Noel and Vivian Lothian Scholarships, University of Adelaide 2010 and 2012

-I use ecological genomics to derive the genetic basis of plant adaptation and focus on how to utilise ecological genetics and genomics data for conservation and restoration management.
+I use ecological genomics to explore the genetic basis of adaptation and focus on how to utilise ecological genetics and genomics data for conservation and restoration management.
 For my PhD, I focussed on molecular, restoration and conservation genetics - the interface of population genetics with restoration ecology.

 I investigated habitat fragmentation, population density and climate change effects on South Australian and Neotropical forests.
 My primary goal was to derive seed-sourcing recommendations for these systems that maximises resilience to environmental change.